-The idea of a mapping study on SALW commitments in the OSCE area was put forward during a meeting of the Informal Group of Friends on SALW (IGOF) in February 2013, and is in line with Ministerial Council Decision 6/11, which tasked the FSC to "Ensure coherence and complementarity with the UN framework on SALW"15.
-The study was a step in the process to improve the implementation of the OSCE Document on SALW16, as within it, the participating States agree "to work on the further development of the document in the light of its implementation and of the work of the United Nations of and other international organizations and institutions" (Section IV, para.
-3).
+The idea of a mapping study on SALW commitments in the OSCE area was put forward during a meeting of the Informal Group of Friends on SALW (IGOF) in February 2013, and is in line with Ministerial Council Decision No. 6/11, which tasked the FSC to "Ensure coherence and complementarity with the UN framework on SALW".2 The study was a step in the process to improve the implementation of the OSCE Document on SALW3, as within it, the participating States agree "to work on the further development of the document in the light of its implementation and of the work of the United Nations and of other international organizations and institutions" (Section IV, paragraph 3).